cortexrd/Knack-Toolkit-Library/README.md

     rules, enable auto-reload and set the Confirmation message to "Heartbeat sent successfully.".

-6)  Still in the iFrameWnd, add a table view that displays App Settings, with title: **App Settings AUTOREFRESH=15**.
-Source filter: **Item Starting with APP**, sorted alphabetically A to Z. No Search, inline editing = On, 10 records at a time, no filtering allowed.
+6)  Still in the iFrameWnd, add a table view that displays **App Settings**, with title: **App Settings AUTOREFRESH=15**.
+Source
+    filter: **Item Starting with APP**, sorted alphabetically A to Z. No Search, inline editing = On, 10 records at a time, no filtering allowed.
 Add all fields.
+Set Value's Truncate Text to 75 characters.

 7)  Be sure you have the Show iFrameWnd checkbox on in [User Prefs](#user-preferences-1) above.